MSU-CSE491/cse_491_fall_2023/source/core/DEVELOPER_NOTES.md

 ## `GridPosition.hpp`

-- Should we allow negative grid positions?
+- Should we disallow negative grid positions?
 They can't map to `WorldGrid` coordinates, but may be meaningful in some worlds.
-At the moment they trigger an assert.
+At the moment we are using them to represent invalid positions.
 - Should we track a pointer back to the `WorldGrid` that this position is from?
 It will take a little more space, but it might make it easier to have multiple grids co-exist without confusion.

 ## `WorldGrid.hpp`